biketag/biketag.github.io/privacy.md

 Bike Tag collects location data and photos as part of game play.
 We *only* use this information in pursuit of game play, and never share this information with a third party.
-For more details on what we collect read below.
+For more details on what information we collect and why, read below.

 Location is monitored while the app is open to determine which spots are most relevant to you (so we don't show you a spot in Hawaii while you're biking